 Help keep you and your loved ones hydrated by drinking lots of fluids, especially water or juice.
 Although you may not be thirsty, your body may still be in need of hydration so try to keep a water bottle with you always.
 During a heat wave or peak heat of the day, steer clear of drinks with alcohol or caffeine because they can contribute to dehydration.

-To make sure your AC is in good health and is equipped to keep you cool if there’s an emergency, call Sunbeam Service Experts Heating & Air Conditioning.
+To make sure your AC is in good health and is equipped to keep you cool if there’s an emergency, call Sunbeam Service Experts.
 We are available day or night so whenever you need us, we’re there for you.